AlxndrMlk/stochasticZipf/README.md

 # Zipf's distribution from stochastic process

-A Python 3 replication of Zipf's Law slope generated using stochastic process
+A Python 3 replication of Zipf's Law slope generated using stochastic process based on Suzuki et al., 2005.

   **Zipf's Law** states that *"given some corpus of natural language utterances, the frequency of any word is inversely proportional to its rank in the frequency table"* (https://en.wikipedia.org/wiki/Zipf%27s_law)